 The most common reason for children becoming looked after is as a result of abuse and/or neglect.
-Governing bodies should ensure that staff have the skills, knowledge and understanding necessary to keep looked after children safe.
+Hub Councillors should ensure that staff have the skills, knowledge and understanding necessary to keep looked after children safe.
 KCSIE (revised September 2016)

 A designated children in care lead has been appointed from the senior leadership team.
-In Mount Hawke Academy, this person is currently Lorraine Alcock.
+In Mount Hawke Academy this person is currently Jerry Marks.